Should You Let Your Receding Hairline Go to Save Some Dough?

 Biotin is a B vitamin that is often recommended to promote healthy hair.
 I purchased a bottle from Walmart just to test whether it would help my hair grow.
 After a month of seeing no results, I stopped taking the medicine.
 It was time to test another product.

-The next product I tried was some shampoo that , “For thicker, fuller hair.”
+The next product I tried was some shampoo that had these magical marketing words on the bottle: “For thicker, fuller hair.”
 I should have know this would not work, but I had nothing to lose.
-After two weeks of using this shampoo, my hair did not become thicker.
+After two weeks of using this shampoo, my hair did not become thicker or fuller.

 When those two products failed, I discovered something that was guaranteed to work: hair building fibers.